fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 ## Wrapping up

 So here we showed how the transit encryption feature can prevent snooping on data in flight, regardless of TLS on the wire.
-This is especially important when we have numerous admins who can access our tools, and service internal logs are not necsarily private or respecting of secrets.
+This is especially important when we have numerous admins who can access our tools, and service internal logs are not necessarily private or respecting of secrets.

-I hope that now you had a chance to see it in "the wild" you might start to observe more opportunities to secure your automation tooling.
+I hope that now you had a chance to see it in "the wild" you might start to find more opportunities to secure your automation tooling.

 Until next time, toodleoo :D